Contributing to AstraiVM

 Copy

-Step 5: Make Your Changes
+Step 5: Make Your Changesarrow-up-right

 Make the changes in the codebase.
 Write clean, readable code and adhere to existing coding conventions.

-Step 6: Test Your Changes
+Step 6: Test Your Changesarrow-up-right

 Run the test suite to make sure your changes do not break existing functionality.
 Add new tests if you are adding new features or fixing bugs.